 to all uses of the zip

-UID/GID of the builder and the extended Unix timestamp are not embedded in the
+builder and the extended Unix timestamp from the zip file.

 A new tool, ziptime